BrandonTur90/MechaCar_Statistical_Analysis/README.md

 The t-tests performed on lots 1 and 2 were both higher than our accepted p-value, which means we must reject the NULL hypothesis on those tests.
 The p-value for lot 3 was under our accepted p-value, meaning that we accept the NULL hypothesis in this case.

+## Study Design: MechaCar vs Competition

+As any company that is always looking forward, MechaCar needs to run hard analytics against its competition to figure out how to deliver the best vehicle to its customers.
+In order to do this, a clear and concise statistical study must be designed and performed.

+In this study we need to limit ourselves to specific metrics.
+We've specified three to analyze:

+1. Safety Rating
+2. Price
+3. Horsepower

+To keep the data controlled, we'll only be looking at Sedans made by MechaCar and its competitors.

+The Null Hypothesis is: There is no statistically significant difference on the defined metrics between MechaCar and its competitors.

+The Alternative Hypothesis is: There is statistically significant difference on the defined metrics between MechCar and its competitors.

+The accepted p-value for the study is 0.05.

+To run the analysis, we'll need to collect data for each of our three metrics from all MechaCar competitors in the Sedan vehicle class.
+We will group the data for all competitors together.
+Then we will need to perform t-tests on each metric for MechaCar's Sedans against the same metric for the competitor data.
+If the p-value for each test is under 0.05 we will reject the NULL hypothesis, and present it as statistically significant data to MechaCar.